All Episodes

 Don't take that off the table.

-I mean, hell, if the House of Representatives can sue OPEC, you can sure as hell sue the Democrat National Committee over its rules.
+I mean, hell, if the House of Representatives can sue OPEC, you can sure as hell sue the Democrat National Committee over its rules, especially about Florida and Michigan.

 You might, in fact, you might want to make the argument to a liberal activist judge that the Democrat Party is discriminating against you and your candidacy in Florida and Michigan under the 14th Amendment's Equal Protection Clause.

-I've looked at this, Mrs. Clinton in the Clinton campaign.
+I've looked at this, Mrs. Clinton, in the Clinton campaign.

-I know you're out there, and this is a gold mine waiting for you.
+And this is a gold mine waiting for you.

 If you want to take this all the way out to August in the convention, I mean, and there's a precedent for this.